Chicano rock: History

+In the early to mid-1960s, Latin music was most welcoming to the American audience in the United States because of the popularity in genres like bossa nova, bugalú, mambo.
+At the same time, artists did not fit neatly into the narrow confines of early rock.
+Trini Lopez, an artist who found success in the folk scene blended folk and pop influences.
+He scored a major hit with "If I Had a Hammer" in 1963.
+He later recorded the traditional Mexican song "Corazón de Melón".
+In the mid-1960s, the British Invasion took over with bands like The Beatles and The Rolling Stones dominated charts and shifted public taste, and this is when Lopez's upbeat music began to seem outdated.

-In the 60s there was an explosion of Chicano rock bands in East Los Angeles and Texas.
+In the 60s, there was an explosion of Chicano rock bands in East Los Angeles and Texas.
 Sunny & the Sunglows produced several regional hits during the 1960s but is best remembered for its 1963 Number 11 Billboard hit "Talk to Me, Talk to Me".
 They hold the distinction of being the first all-Mexican American group featured on American Bandstand.
 Their versions of "Rags to Riches" (Tony Bennett) and "Out of Sight-Out of Mind" (The Five Keys) also reached the Billboard Hot 100.
 Another group to appear on American Bandstand as well as open for The Rolling Stones, was The Premiers with their hit rendition of a Don and Dewey song called "Farmer John".
 It featured the beat from the popular hit, Louie, Louie, which was in turn based on a Latino song, El Loco Cha Cha.
 Richard Berry, credited with writing Louie, Louie, drew inspiration to record the song after listening to an R&B rendition of El Loco Cha Cha performed by the Latin R&B group Rhythm Rockers led by Mexican-Filipino American brothers, Rick and Barry Rillera.
 The Rillera brothers would go on to record and perform with The Righteous Brothers.